Actions you can take to build support for Constitutional government

 You can post messages to conservative forums such as Free Republic, start a web site or blog, visit other conservative or political websites/blogs and e-mail them to alert them to your issue, and post comments and news on popular blogs.
 Network using both the social media giants and to overcome censorship, on the various alternatives.
 Do not abandon the censoring giants because you can't reach the other side, non-political and undecided people on the alternatives.
 Just do your best to not get banned--and if youdo, open another account, and another...

 If you get on talk shows, always mention your social media, website or blog/podcast.

 Build up an email list of friends and other people who will take action when you send an email alert.

 Write up a petition requesting your representatives take action on your issue.
-You can request petitions from groups such as Americans for Constitutional Liberty-- see our petitions against the North American Union, Illegal Immigration and Judicial Tyranny as examples.
+You can request petitions from groups such as Americans for Constitutional Liberty-- see our petitions against the Illegal Immigration and Judicial Tyranny as examples.
 Sign your name and ask friends, relatives, and co-workers to sign too.
 To create the biggest impact, gather large numbers of signatures.
 We deliver petitions to Congress and the White House every year.